glapointe7/CaterpillarTubePricing/CodeBook.md

 | NONE           | Means that there is no such element on a certain tube assembly or component. |
 | 9999           | If a measurable variable as this value, then the value of this variable is unknown or missing.
 In the case the variable is not measurable and refer to an ID, then `9999` is associated with the name `Other`. |

 There are also many prefix identifiant codes used in fields [Table]_id.
-Here are the list:
+Here is the list:

 | Code           | Full name |
 | -------------- | --------- |